Candlestick Charts Stars – Dojis, Shooting, Morning and Evening Stars

 As I said earlier, the presence of this pattern does not indicate an immediate rally.
-As you can see, the gap created from the second to third bar was back filled.
-Smaller gaps, such as this one, tend to get filled in the short term more times than not.
-Even if one would have waited for the high of the third candle in morning star to be broken above, five points could have been made in a short amount of time.
+As you can see, the gap created from the second to the third bar was backfilled.
+Smaller gaps, such as this one, tend to fill in the short term.
+Even if one had waited for the high of the third candle in morning star to be broken above, five points could have been made in a short amount of time.

 The first candle is a strong bullish candle.
-The second candle is the star while the third is red real body that closes well into the first candle.
-Again, as with the bullish morning star, the third candle in the evening star does not have to be in the form of a gap.
+The second candle is the star, and the third is a red real body that closes well into the first candle.
+Again, as with the bullish morning star, the third candle in the evening star does not have to be a gap.
 Here are a couple of factors that increase the chances of this pattern succeeding:

 - The third candle closes well into the first one; preferably regaining 75% of the candle

 - Volume should lighten up on the first candle and increase on the third.